Kenya Records 80 New Cases Of COVID-19, Toll Now At 1109 -

-Kenya has recorded 80 new coronavirus case from a sample size of 3,102.
+Kenya has recorded 80 new coronavirus case from a sample size of 3,102, Health CS Mutahi Kagwe said on Thursday.

 This now brings the total number of virus cases to 1109.

-41 cases are from Nairobi, 20 from Mombasa and
+41 cases are from Nairobi, 20 from Mombasa and 7 from Siaya.

+CS Kagwe noted that the Siaya cases originated from a Kibra resident who transported mourners from Nairobi.

+The mourners did not have the prerequisite documents allowing them to leave Nairobi for Siaya, CS Kagwe added.

 According to the CS, Kenya has increased its testing capacity by 40 percent in the past few weeks.

-This he noted as he asked medics to be aware to the new COVID-19 symptoms which include nausea, loss of appetite.
+This he noted as he asked medics to be aware to the new COVID-19 symptoms which include nausea, loss of appetite, stomachaches, chicken pox.

+“…patients can indeed suffer infections more than once because the virus can reoccur between 30-50 days after the initial recovery, therefore people who have recovered are supposed to know this fact…” he said.

+Kagwe also said that the government is still monitoring movement at various border points.

 Email your news TIPS to news@kahawatungu.com or WhatsApp +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu